Assessing America's Writing - Results

 From the 2025-2026 school year, we have placed the AAW results on a new score scale.
 This is to align the scores from our American assessment with those of the UK and Australia.
 The scores scale will now go from roughly 350 up to 750.
 We will be using this new scale moving forward from the Fall tasks to the Winter and Spring tasks.
 All the grades, from 1 to 12, will be on the same scale so that you can make comparisons between grades.

-This new scale will be divided into six different categories:
+This new scale will be divided into six different levels:

 Score Range | Category |